nicholas-khoo/HDB-Resale-Flat-Price-Prediction/README.md

 - `train_cleaned.csv`
 - `test_cleaned.csv`

-During exploratory data analysis, both train_cleaned.csv and test_cleaned.csv were imported for the addition of an additional column - "lease_remaining" before exporting for use in machine learning:
+During exploratory data analysis, both `train_cleaned.csv` and `test_cleaned.csv` were imported for the addition of an additional column - `lease_remaining` before exporting for use in machine learning:
 - `ML_train.csv`
-- `ML_test.csv`
+- `ML_test.csv`</br> </br>

-`kaggle_baseline_submission.csv` uploaded to kaggle provided a baseline for the performance scoring of the trained model.
+`kaggle_baseline_submission.csv` uploaded to kaggle provided a baseline for the performance scoring of the experimented models.

-The predicted results, following the format of sample_sub_reg.csv, were exported as `result.csv` to be submitted on kaggle for the final scoring.
+The predicted results, following the format of `sample_sub_reg.csv`, were exported as `result.csv` to be submitted on kaggle for the final scoring.

 A brief description on the features extracted and used for analysis is shown below: </br>